digitalfabrik/integreat-app/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "Bug report \U0001F41B"
+name: "Bug Report \U0001F41B"
-about: Create a report to help us improve
+about: Report a bug to help us to fix and improve the app
 labels: Bug
 ---